 Discrepancies are not a "problem" to be fixed but a natural difference to be understood and managed.
 The key is to stop comparing data across tools and start using them for their intended purpose.

 - Focus on Trends, Not Absolutes: The most valuable insights come from comparing metrics within the same platform over time.
-A 20% drop in "users" in Google Analytics is a significant trend, even if that "user" count doesn't match your CRM.
+A 20% drop in "users" in Google Analytics is a significant trend (in GA4, this typically refers to Active Users), even if that "user" count doesn't match your CRM.
 Pay attention to the bigger picture: where are users engaging most?

 - Understand Each Tool’s Purpose: Use Google Analytics to understand broad web behavior, traffic sources, and on-site flow.
 Use a platform like Ignite to identify high-intent visitors and see their specific, individual journey.